Supersessionism: New Testament

 In the New Testament, Jesus and others repeatedly give Jews priority in their mission, as in Jesus's expression of him coming to the Jews rather than to gentiles and in Paul the Apostle's formula "to the Jew first and also to the Greek".
-Yet after the death of Jesus, the inclusion of the gentiles as equals in this burgeoning sect of Judaism also caused problems, particularly when it came to gentiles keeping the Mosaic law, which was both a major issue at the Council of Jerusalem and a theme of Paul's Epistle to the Galatians, though the relationship of Paul and Judaism is still disputed today.
+Yet after Jesus's death, the inclusion of the gentiles as equals in this burgeoning sect of Judaism caused problems, particularly when it came to gentiles keeping the Mosaic law, which was both a major issue at the Council of Jerusalem and a theme of Paul's Epistle to the Galatians, though the relationship of Paul and Judaism is still disputed.

 Paul's views on the Jews are complex, but he is generally regarded as the first person to make the claim that by not accepting claims of Jesus's divinity, non-believing Jews disqualified themselves from salvation.
 Paul himself was a Jew.
-After a conversion experience he came to accept Jesus's claim to be the Messiah later in his life.
-In the opinion of Roman Catholic ex-priest James Carroll, accepting Jesus's divinity, for Paul, was dichotomous with being a Jew.
-His personal conversion and his understanding of the dichotomy between being Jewish and accepting Jesus's divinity, was the religious philosophy he wanted to see adopted among other Jews of his time.
-However, New Testament scholar N.T.
-Wright argues that Paul saw his faith in Jesus as precisely the fulfillment of his Judaism, not that there was any tension between being Jewish and Christian.
+After a conversion experience, he came to accept Jesus's claim to be the Messiah.
+According to Roman Catholic ex-priest James Carroll, accepting Jesus's divinity was, for Paul, dichotomous with being a Jew.
+His personal conversion and his understanding of the dichotomy between being Jewish and accepting Jesus's divinity were the religious philosophies he wanted to see Jews of his time adopt.
+But New Testament scholar N. T. Wright argues that Paul saw his faith in Jesus as precisely the fulfillment of his Judaism and saw no tension between being Jewish and Christian.
 Christians quickly adopted Paul's views.

-For most of Christian history, supersessionism has been the mainstream interpretation of the New Testament of all three major historical traditions within Christianity – Orthodox, Roman Catholic and Protestant.
-The text most often evident in favor of the supersessionist view is Hebrews 8:13: "In speaking of 'a new covenant' [Jer.
-31.31–32] he has made the first one obsolete."
-Other statements by Jesus have also been used, namely Matthew 21:43, "Therefore I tell you, the kingdom of God will be taken away from you and given to a people producing its fruits."
+For most of Christian history, supersessionism has been the mainstream interpretation of the New Testament of all three major historical traditions within Christianity—Orthodox, Roman Catholic, and Protestant.
+The text most often adduced in favor of supersessionism is Hebrews 8:13: "In speaking of 'a new covenant' Jeremiah 31:31–32 he has made the first one obsolete."
+Other statements by Jesus have also been used, including Matthew 21:43, "Therefore I tell you, the kingdom of God will be taken away from you and given to a people producing its fruits."